Preserving Native Habitats in Louisiana

 Here are some of the creatures favorites:

 Nectar Producing for Hummingbirds and Butterflies - Salvias, Indian Pink (Spigellia marilandica), Coral Honeysuckle (Lonceria sempervirens), Black-eyed Susan family (Rudbeckia spp.), Coreopsis, Morning Glory (Ipomoea spp.).
-See more at our Hummingbird Gardening and our Gardening to Attract and Sustain Butterflies lenses.
+Learn more pollinator plants at Hummingbird Gardening and Gardening to Attract and Sustain Butterflies.

 Berries, Fruit and Nuts - Red Mulberry (Morus rubra), Flowering Dogwood (Cornus floridia), Black Cherry ( Prunus serotina), Huckleberry and Blueberry (Vaccinium spp.), Oak, Pecan and Hickory to name a few.